abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

 ..  only:: html

     We present here a well-known problem among Constraint Programming practitioners: the 4-queens problem.
-    We shall encounter this problem again and generalize it in the Chapter :ref:`search_primitives`.
+    We shall encounter this problem again and generalize it in the Chapter :ref:`chapter_search_primitives`.

 ..  raw:: latex